 BRIC Celebrate Brooklyn! (through August)

-Celebrate Brooklyn! has provided free music, dance, theater, film and specially commissioned projects for four decades.
-One of the City’s longest-running outdoor arts festivals, it has featured such acts as They Might Be Giants and Maceo Parker.
+This program of free music, dance, theater, film and specially commissioned projects has entertained audiences for four decades, making it one of the City’s longest-running outdoor arts festivals.
+It has featured such acts as They Might Be Giants and Maceo Parker.

 Tribeca Festival.
 Photo: Brian Willette

 Robert De Niro’s Tribeca Festival is a leading player on the entertainment scene.
-Founded in the wake of 9/11 to help revitalize Lower Manhattan, the annual fest celebrates film, music and culture, and transforms the downtown neighborhood into a hub for glamorous red carpets and gala affairs.
-The festival screens more than 100 films from around the world and even offers free outdoor “drive-in” screenings—no car necessary.
+Founded in the wake of 9/11 to help revitalize Lower Manhattan, the fest celebrates film, music and culture, and transforms the downtown neighborhood into a hub for glamorous red carpets and gala affairs.
+The festival screens more than 100 films from around the world, and its free outdoor “drive-in” screenings are no-car required.

 National Puerto Rican Day Parade.
 Photo: David Dee Delgado